Skip to content

 Similarly, we can also verify the function $binary using loop contracts.
 However, using true as an invariant does not work here because the line

+can panic when v is 0.
 So we add v != 0 as an invariant:

 #[kani::loop_invariant(v != 0)]